renovatebot/renovate/docs/usage/configuration-options.md

 If the `registryUrls` for a dependency is not captured with a named group then it can be defined in config using this field.
 It will be compiled using Handlebars and the regex `groups` result.

+### allowMigrations

+Allows a dependency to be different during validation and extraction, or missing entirely.

 ### autoReplaceStringTemplate

 Allows overwriting how the matched string is replaced.